redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/json-output.md

   - terminate with a non-zero exit status,
   - will return an error message in its standard error stream, in the unique field `message` of a JSON object, as in `{ "message": "file not found" }`

+The structures used to return information using JSON output are defined in [the `pkg/api` package](https://github.com/redhat-developer/odo/tree/main/pkg/api).

 ## odo alizer -o json

 The `alizer` command analyzes the files in the current directory to select the best devfile to use,